scottyschup/interviews/tech-screen/README.md

 Use the first 5-10 minutes for introductions and high level "softer" questions.
 Things like:

 * "What's one thing about frontend work that you are passionate about and why?"
-* "What are you looking for in your next job, whether at Rally or otherwise?"
+* "What are you looking for in your next job, here or otherwise?"
 * "If you could change one thing about your current job's tech stack, what would it be and why?"

 ## Part 2